 This also doesn’t have one correct answer.
 I would suggest starting to freeze your milk whenever you have a little extra that you won’t need in the next few days.
 (If you’re wrong and you do need it, you can always thaw it and use it.)

 More on when to start freezing milk here and how much you want to store here.

 Using frozen breast milk

-However, if you plan to use only part of the milk – or if you’re defrosting for a later feeding (like if you’re prepping bottles for the next day’s childcare) – you’ll want to use cold water.
-Then, once the milk is defrosted, you can put it into the bottle that will be used for feeding and back in the fridge.
+If you plan to use only part of the milk in the bag, or if you’re defrosting for a later feeding (for example, if you’re prepping bottles for the next day’s childcare), you’ll want to thaw the milk in the fridge or in cold water.
+Otherwise, warm water can be easiest since there’s no separate warming step.